-Our nationally recognized urologic surgical oncologists successfully treat the most advanced, unresponsive prostate cancer.
+Our nationally recognized urologic surgical oncologists, radiation oncologists and medical oncologists successfully treat all stages of prostate cancer with the most advanced technology.
 We partner with you for comprehensive care before, during and after your prostate cancer treatment, including first access to the latest advances in prevention, screening and diagnosis, treatment and clinical trials.

-Medical, surgical and radiation oncologists focused on prostate cancer work together to determine the best prostate cancer treatment plan for you.
-A dedicated nurse navigator provides guidance and education from diagnosis through survivorship.
+Our multidisciplinary team of prostate cancer experts works together to determine the best prostate cancer treatment plan for you.
+A dedicated nurse navigator provides guidance and education from diagnosis through treatment and survivorship.

 Retzius-sparing radical prostatectomy